Types of Insurance a Licensed Producer Can Sell in Illinois

 Property Insurance Line of Authority

-Professionals who are licensed in the property insurance line of authority are authorized to sell products that protect against financial loss due to damage or destruction of property including:
+Producers with the property line can sell products that protect against financial loss from damage to or destruction of property.
+Products include:

 • Homeowners insurance